Knee Pain Treatment Fullarton

 Iliotibial Band Friction Syndrome is a typical overuse injury impacting the iliotibial band, a substantial band of connective tissue stretching along the exterior of the thigh.
 This ailment can lead to pain and swelling on the outer side of the knee, restricting movement and having an effect on extended periods of standing.

-Runner's Knee, also known as patellofemoral pain syndrome, is a condition characterised by anterior pain around the front of the kneecap.
-It can impact movement that involves bending the knee.
+Also referred to as patellofemoral pain syndrome, Runner's Knee is characterised by pain in the front of the kneecap, specifically the anterior region.
+This condition can have an effect on motions that involve the bending of the knee.

 Treatment Options for Knee Pain